Salladoretz/forLawyers/README.md

 # forLawyers
-Some little usful services for russian lawyers
+Some little useful services for russian lawyers

 Calculate days, percents and court fee.